-While you’re at the October Country Inn (check us out), visit Thundering Brook Falls.
-One option for an easy loop walk to Thundering Brook Falls, in terms of distance, but that could result in nasty falls if you don’t pay attention, goes down a rocky, winding, rutted path beside Thundering Brook to upper Thundering Brook Falls, then continues down to the observation deck at lower Thundering Brook Falls.
+While you’re at the October Country Inn, visit Thundering Brook Falls.
+One option for an easy loop walk to the falls, in terms of distance, but that could result in nasty falls if you don’t pay attention, goes down a rocky, winding, rutted path beside Thundering Brook to upper TB Falls, then continues down to the observation deck at lower TB Falls.
 The return trail goes back up the still windy, and rocky, but better engineered blue blaze marked path back to the trailhead.

 Another option is to forgo visiting the upper falls and just take the less challenging blue blaze marked trail down to the observation deck at the lower falls and back.
 In either case, depending on what recent weather has been like–more spectacular falls after a good rain–this little journey has significant rewards.